Hamiltonians arising from L-functions in the Selberg class: Introduction

 Basically, we attempt as much as possible to prove the main results in Section \ref{section_2} by applying general results to $L$-functions in the Selberg class for the convenience of applications to other class of $L$-functions.

-{\bf Acknowledgments}~ This work was supported by KAKENHI (Grant-in-Aid for Young Scientists (B)) No. 25800007.
+{\bf Acknowledgments}~ This work was supported by JSPS KAKENHI Grant Number JP25800007 and JP17K05163.
 Also, this work was partially supported by French-Japanese Projects ``Zeta Functions of Several Variables and Applications'' in Japan-France Research Cooperative Program supported by JSPS and CNRS.